katzebarba/katzebarba/README.md

-- 👋 Hi, I’m Kate.
-I’m interested in TON blockchain, art, web3 communities
+👋 Hi, I’m Kate.
+I’m interested in TON blockchain, art, web3 communities.
-- Currently learning how to define good art
+Currently learning how to define good art.
-- Looking to collaborate on TON events
+Looking to collaborate on TON events.

 <!---
 katzebarba/katzebarba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.